babashka/sci/doc/ai/0008-cljd-port.md

 eval-instance-method-invocation gets the receiver's `.-runtimeType` and looks up its config, then applies the override fn from :instance-methods /
 :instance-fields.
 Every member is effectively closed: unlisted members throw, the `true` sentinel and :allow :all are meaningless (nothing to reflect).
-See cljd_interop_test.cljd.
-Static overrides resolve at analysis through the same member-disposition path.
+Instance methods and instance fields are wired and tested (cljd_interop_test.cljd).
+Constructors work via `:constructor` closures (analyze-new).
+Static interop (`Class/method`, `Class/FIELD`) is NOT wired yet: the analyzer's static resolution lives in the `:clj`/`:cljs` arms and the cljd analyze-dot arm only handles instance interop; the static test is gated `TODO:cljd`.

+examples/cljd-flutter-tetris exposes Flutter to a SCI script end to end: app.cljd registers a `flutter` namespace of widget-builder fns and the script's `(render)` constructs the whole widget tree (score, board grid, buttons with SCI-fn callbacks).
+Verified running on Flutter web.
+Shows the reflection-free interop model driving real Flutter from interpreted Clojure.

 Config is keyed on the `:class` Type object, not its name.
 Dart `Type.toString()` is not stable under AOT obfuscation (Flutter release), so